Details for mission participants

 In addition, there will be a small joint space with a few tables and chairs, a water server with cold and hot water, tea, and instant coffee.
 Centre staff at the joint booth can take care of inquiries about your company should you be absent from the stand.
 Three interpreters will be in the EU-Japan Centre booth.
 You can request their services in case you face serious language barriers at the venue.

-This slogan or short description will be listed on your company/cluster name board which is going to be placed above your poster.
+This short description will be listed on your company/cluster name board which is going to be placed above your poster.

 5.3.
 Company introduction

-Your company introduction may be longer, between 100-200 words.
+Your company introduction may be longer, with a maximum of 100 words.
 This introduction will be used to introduce you as a participant of the Business Mission to the EEN Japan network and exhibition visitors.

 5.4.
 Poster